 People like to be in relationships to feel safe, loved, and valued.
 Setting boundaries go against these human desires and needs.
 We worry that boundaries create friction and confrontation.
-These are two things that any couple try to avoid.
-In his, The Five Dysfunctions of a Team Patrick Lencioni mentions that avoiding confrontation and friction prevents any relationship from reaching its true potential.
-Engaging in healthy conflicts that are based on love and respect leads to discomfort, stress, and growth.
+These are two things that any couple tries to avoid.
+In his, The Five Dysfunctions of a Team, Patrick Lencioni mentions that avoiding confrontation and friction prevents any relationship from reaching its true potential.
+Engaging in healthy conflicts based on love and respect leads to discomfort, stress, and growth.
 You cannot reach growth if you avoid discomfort and stress.

-When you hold your spouse accountable, consider three things: you, him/her and us.
+When you hold your spouse accountable, consider three things: you, him/her, and us.
 How does the issue seem to you?
 How does it seem to them?
 What does it mean for the relationship?
-Do not exchange accusation, exchange information without blaming each other.
-You can say something like this "I love you and I accept who you are.
-I just want to make you aware of how your behavior is impacting my emotions.
+Do not exchange accusations—exchange information without blaming each other.
+You can say something like this "I love you, and I accept who you are.
+I want to make you aware of how your behavior is impacting my emotions.
 I like to know how you came to this conclusion."

-It is your obligation to hold your spouse accountable and bring the best out of them.
+You should hold your spouse accountable and bring the best out of them.
 Do it kindly, do not light a fire under them.
-Light a fire inside of them and they will know what to do to resolve the issue.
+Light a fire inside of them, and they will know what to do to resolve the issue.
 Respecting the way you feel is an important boundary that needs to be respected.

 If your spouse is communicating about a boundary that you were not aware of, he or she is communicating a need.
 There are unmet needs that should be addressed.
 Marriage does not give you the right to restrict your spouse’s freedom or deny his or her emotional needs.
-If he or she is complaining from feeling restricted and wants to create a boundary, you need to understand that your spouse does not feel themselves in the relationship.
+If they are complaining of feeling restricted and want to create a boundary, you need to understand that your spouse does not feel themselves in the relationship.

 Having boundaries protect you from being hurt and allow you to think freely.
 Boundaries protect you from being hurt and from hurting your spouse.
 Once you know your spouse’s boundaries, you can respect them and avoid future conflicts.
 It is unwise to think that you can shift your spouse’s boundaries to make yourself happier.
 If you are unhappy about a boundary, you need to discuss it with your spouse without forcing them to change.

-On the other hand, if you allow other people to cross your boundary to keep the peace, you are setting yourself up for failure.
+On the other hand, if you allow other people to cross your boundary to keep the peace, you set yourself up for failure.
 Denying your own needs to make other people happy will lead to a joyless life.
-It is your responsibility to communicate your feelings to your spouse, and it is their responsibility to communicate theirs.
-Do not attempt to decipher their behavior, when you are in doubt, ask them to clarify.
+It is your responsibility to communicate your feelings to your spouse, and it is your responsibility to communicate theirs.
+Please do not attempt to decipher their behavior.
+When you are in doubt, ask them to clarify.